 Data management has become a critical component of day-to-day operations for regulated firms, but collecting, validating, standardizing, and integrating different types of data is a technologically challenging task.
-Many regulated financial companies rely on processes that simply collect these pieces of information and dump them into large drives.
+Many regulated financial companies rely on processes that are limited to collecting these pieces of information and dumping them into large drives.
 However, these software applications isolate different types of digital data – voice, text, and graphic data in their various forms – and store it all separately.
 In fact, they archive it; doing so makes it challenging to access as data archives were intended for deep storage, not routine access the way that data warehouses have been designed.
 Other challenges include how each data form is in its own silo making it even more difficult to integrate and analyze en bloc.

 New eComms channels emerging daily

 After the financial crisis of 2008, regulators passed a suite of new rules aimed at preventing fraud and other improper financial practices.
-These regulations cast a wide net, requiring financial services companies to collect and store countless pieces of customer and transaction-related data.
+These regulations cast a wide net, requiring financial services companies to collect and store countless pieces of the customer and transaction-related data.
 As a result, competing forces are now at work.
 On one side, there are the growing regulatory requirements for increased transparency, and, in direct opposition, are the requirements of General Data Protection Regulation (GDPR) and other regulations around data privacy.

-This is where AI-based solutions will prevail.
+And this is where AI-based solutions will prevail.